syncfusion-content/winui-docs/winui/ComboBox/Filtering.md

 ![WinUI ComboBox filter the items based on starting text](Filtering_images/winui-combobox-filtering-start-text.gif)

-N> To disable the auto appending the text and highlighting behavior, set `IsTextSearchEnabled` property as false.
+N> To disable the auto appending and highlighting feature, set `IsTextSearchEnabled` property as false.

 ### Filter with contains text

-Filter the matching items containing specific text and first filtered item will be highlighted in the drop down.
+Filter the matching items that contain specific text, and the first filtered item will be highlighted in the drop-down.

 {% tabs %}
 {% highlight XAML %}